hnykda/tutos/docs/source/RPi.rst

 port which should be used (in default is assumed port 22).
 ``ssh -p 1234 bob@ip.address`` will do it for you :) .

-The next thing we are going to do is set up ``sshguard``.
+If you want to be really safe, the next thing you want to do is set up ``sshguard``.
 More about it `here <https://wiki.Arch Linux.org/index.php/Sshguard>`__.
 You don't need more :) .
 Just remember to use your port (in my case 1234) for settings.
+Personally I stopped to use it, since just changing port what SSH use was enough to reduce uninvited connections.

 It is anoying still typing same username and password when we want to connect to RPi.
 And now, we have to add "-p 1234" also.
 We will make it